rheehot/visidata-book/stdpipes.md

 The output can be in any of the saving file formats, 14 and counting!
 `options.save_filetype` or determined by the file extension.
+The most robust savers are tsv, csv, json/jsonl, and markdown.

 ### File Format Conversion is a Null Pipeline